-We grant long-term incentives generally in the form of annual stock option grants and restricted stock units under our 2017 Employee, Director and Consultant Equity Incentive Plan, as amended, or the Equity Incentive Plan.
-In addition, we typically grant stock options to new employees upon hire, including our executive officers.
+We grant long-term incentives generally in the form of stock option grants and restricted stock units under our (i) 2017 Employee, Director and Consultant Equity Incentive Plan, as amended (the "2017 Plan"), and/or (ii) Amended and Restated 2021 Inducement Equity Incentive Plan (the "2021 Plan," together with the 2017 Plan, the "Equity Incentive Plans").
+We generally grant equity awards under the 2017 Plan on an annual basis as part of annual performance reviews of our employees.
+We also grant stock options to new employees, including our executive officers, in connection with their initial employment with us or as inducement material to them entering into employment with the Company.

 We award stock options and restricted stock units to deliver long-term incentive compensation because they directly align executive compensation with the creation of stockholder value, and the ultimate value received from equity grants depends on stock price appreciation after the grant date.
 Equity grants also encourage retention through time-based vesting.
 Stock option awards to new employees generally vest as to 25% of the shares subject to the option on the first anniversary of the grant date and in equal monthly installments over the following three years and are generally subject to continued employment.
-The exercise price of all stock options is equal to the fair market value of our common stock on the grant date, measured as the closing price of our common stock on such date as reported by Nasdaq.
+The exercise price of all stock options 2022 | Proxy Statement is equal to the fair market value of our common stock on the grant date, measured as the closing price of our common stock on such date as reported by Nasdaq.
 Awards of restricted stock units to employees generally vest over four years with 25% vesting on the first anniversary of the grant date and semi-annually thereafter.

 In establishing annual long-term incentive award levels for our named executive officers other than our Chief Executive Officer, and in formulating a recommendation to the Board of Directors on the long-term incentive award to be granted to our Chief Executive Officer, the Compensation Committee evaluates long-term incentives awarded to executives holding comparable positions at our peer companies.
-The Compensation Committee and Board of Directors also evaluate overall Company performance over the fiscal year prior to which the awards are granted, including the advancement of our three clinical programs, the successful achievement of our financial goals, and the development of our organizational capabilities.
+The Compensation Committee and Board of Directors also evaluate overall Company performance over the fiscal year prior to which the awards are granted, including commercialization activities, the advancement of our clinical programs, the successful achievement of our financial goals, and the development of our organizational capabilities.

-At the December 8, 2020 Compensation Committee meeting, after a review of and in connection with their contributions to the Company based on their 2020 performance, the following named executive officers received annual long-term incentive awards on January 4, 2021 at an exercise price of \$18.07:
+At the November 30, 2021 Compensation Committee meeting, after a review of and in connection with their contributions to the Company based on their 2021 performance, the following named executive officers received annual long-term incentive awards on January 3, 2022, with the options having an exercise price of \$10.69:

 Name Stock Options Awarded (#) Restricted Stock Units Awarded (#)

-Mark A. Velleca, M.D., Ph.D.
-(1)
+John E. Bailey, Jr. 204,000 46,000

-Jennifer K. Moses 58,000 11,000
+Jennifer K. Moses 53,000 12,000

-Mark Avagliano 58,000 11,000
+Mark Avagliano 53,000 12,000

 Rajesh K. Malik, M.D.
-58,000 11,000
+53,000 12,000

-Soma Gupta 58,000 11,000
+Andrew Perry 26,500 6,000